softonic/portainer-endpoint/README.md

 docker stack deploy --compose-file docker-compose.yml portainer
 ```

-Once the stack is deployed and running you can go to the port `9000` on any of your cluster nodes to reach portainer.
+Once the stack is deployed and running you can go to the port `9000` on any of your cluster nodes to reach Portainer.
 You'll see all the nodes in your cluster are already registered.

 #### Requirements

 - It needs Docker >17.04 because of the version of the stack file.
-- In this example I'm using a secret for the portainer password in the endpoints.
+- In this example I'm using a secret for the Portainer password in the endpoints.
 - Its usage is optional, you can use the environment variable with the password in clear text (not recommended).